-Among young people, LGBT (lesbian, gay, bisexual, and transgender) and gender-nonconforming kids are more at risk than others.
-LGBT teens are two to five times more likely than their peers attempt suicide; a study in the journal Pediatrics in 2011 found that 21.5% of their LGBT youth respondents had attempted suicide, compared to 4.2% of non-LGBT respondents.
+Among young people, LGBTQ+ (lesbian, gay, bisexual, and transgender) and gender-nonconforming kids are more at risk than others.
+LGBTQ+ teens are two to five times more likely than their peers attempt suicide.
+A study in the journal Pediatrics in 2011 found 21.5% of their LGBTQ+ youth respondents had attempted suicide, compared to 4.2% of non-LGBTQ+ respondents.
 Within this group, gender-nonconforming kids are more at risk than gender-conforming ones.

-Why are LGBT kids so much more at risk?
-Two main reasons: lack of parental support for their gender/sexual identity, and school bullying.
-An alarmingly high number of LGBT teens are rejected by their parents; urban shelters are packed with LGBT kids forced to leave home because of parental rejection, and LGBT kids are physically abused by adults in their families more frequently than other children.
+Why is this population so much more at risk?
+Two main reasons: lack of parental support for their gender/sexual identity and school bullying.
+An alarmingly high number of LGBTQ+ teens are rejected by their parents—urban shelters are packed with kids forced to leave home because of parental rejection—and LGBTQ+ kids are physically abused by adults in their families more frequently than other children.
 The consequence of this lack of parental support is significant.
-Studies have shown that having the support of parents is a buffer for LGBT teens against the criticism and judgment of the world outside the family.
-Another study found that gender-nonconforming children who are supported by their parents develop fewer behavior problems than those whose parents tried to punish or suppress their gender expression.
-Psychologist Caitlin Ryan’s work shows that LGBT children who feel loved and accepted by their parents are more hopeful and far less likely to attempt suicide than queer young people who feel rejected—and they are even more likely to practice safe sex.
-Rejection by parents remains a powerful motive, perhaps the primary one, in triggering suicide among LGBT young people.
+Studies have shown having the support of parents is a buffer for teens against the criticism and judgment of the world outside the family.
+Another study found gender-nonconforming children who are supported by their parents develop fewer behavior problems than those whose parents tried to punish or suppress their gender expression.
+Psychologist Caitlin Ryan’s work shows LGBTQ+ children who feel loved and accepted by their parents are more hopeful and far less likely to attempt suicide than queer young people who feel rejected—and they are even more likely to practice safe sex.
+Rejection by parents remains a powerful motive, perhaps the primary one, in triggering suicide among queer and trans young people.

-Isolation is a known risk factor for suicide, and many LGBT kids feel both ostracized by peers and isolated from others who are like them.
-Isolation is often very dependent on geography, although the Internet has greatly helped lonely LGBT teens connect with each other for cyber support.
+Isolation is a known risk factor for suicide, and many LGBTQ+ kids feel both ostracized by peers and isolated from others who are like them.
+Isolation is often very dependent on geography, although the Internet has greatly helped lonely teens connect with each other for cyber support.

 Finally, transgender youth have needs for special medical intervention that start in early puberty; the rate of self-harming and suicidal behaviors among trans kids increases dramatically as their bodies more and more take on the characteristics of the unwanted gender.
 Norman Spack, MD, who runs a clinic for these children, reports that most of the suicidality and self-harming behavior disappears once they receive proper medical intervention.
 In addition, trans kids who transition during middle or high school often have to cope not only with bullying peers but also with intransigent school administrators who refuse to change names, pronouns, or make bathroom accommodations.